-Devices need to get more powerful to handle larger amounts of data and processing Click To Tweet
+VR Devices need to handle larger amounts of data and processing Click To Tweet

 VR and AR will co-exist and be used successfully for different reasons.
 We need continued content development, business use cases, and hardware investment.
 Devices need to get smaller and more powerful to handle the amount of data and processing required to run immersive initiatives.
 We need improved network infrastructure to stream 8k or 16k content and better compression for things like volumetric capture.
 TVs and computer monitors will continue to be replaced, and we’ll see smartphones taking a hit as wearables get better.